1. What is Matter?

 What is a Chemical Change?

 Matter can also change and become something completely different, that is called a CHEMICAL CHANGE.
 A chemical change is irreversible; that means it cannot change back.
+Think about baking a cake. |

 No comments: